south-bend-code-works/intro-to-web-dev/lessons/module2/blackjack.md

 `sortFunc` is a **compare function**. **Compare functions** take in 2 elements (let's call them `a` and `b`) from the array (`arr` in this case), compares them, and then return either a positive or negative number.
 If the number returned from the **compare function** is negative, we want to sort `a` to a lower index than `b`.
 If the number returned from the **compare function** is positive, we want to sort `a` to a higher index than `b`.

-For example, all I did was change the `>` to a `<` in the following example and the result is the exact opposite:
+For example, all I did was change the `>` to a `<` in the first conditional of the following example and the result is the exact opposite:

 ```
 var arr = [2,1,3,5]